GSAPP-CDP/Smorgasbord/src/content/modules/6-intro-to-python/61-getting-started-with-Python.md

 ## Google Colab

-Google Colaboratory, or "Colab" for short, allows you to write and execute Python code in a browser, similar to running Jupyter in the previous example.
+Google Colaboratory, or "Colab" for short, allows you to write and execute Python code interactively in a browser, similar to running Jupyter.
 The advantage of using Google Colab is that it requires zero installation, gives free compute power, and is easily sharable.
 Think of it as the Google Docs of Python coding.
 Just head to the [Colab](https://colab.research.google.com/) website and start a new notebook to begin coding in Python.

 ![missing-image](images/google-colab.png#img-full)